Can LLMs Refuse Questions They Do Not Know? Measuring Knowledge-Aware Refusal in Factual Tasks: Introduction

-In this work, we propose a metric called the \emph{Refusal Index (RI)} to measure knowledge-aware refusal in factual tasks, which features two key properties: \textbf{(1) accurate estimates of knowledge-aware refusal}: We formally define the Refusal Index as the Spearman correlation between refusal probabilities and error probabilities (\Secref{sec:refusal_index_method}).
-This definition is independent of refusal rate and directly targets refusal behavior, making it an unbiased measure. \textbf{(2) lightweight evaluation procedure}: Unlike previous calibration metrics that require expensive calibration processes, we only need two standard evaluation passes to compute RI, which is compatible with existing evaluation pipelines.
+Motivated by this gap, we propose a metric called the \emph{Refusal Index (RI)} to measure knowledge-aware refusal in factual tasks, which features two key properties: \textbf{(1) accurate estimates of knowledge-aware refusal}: We formally define the Refusal Index as the Spearman correlation between refusal probabilities and error probabilities (\Secref{sec:refusal_index_method}).
+This definition is independent of refusal rate and directly targets refusal behavior, making it an unbiased measure. \textbf{(2) lightweight evaluation procedure}: Unlike calibration metrics that require expensive calibration processes, RI only needs two standard evaluation passes to compute.
 Specifically, we first evaluate a model on a factual question-answering dataset, collecting correct answer rates and refusal rates.
 Then, we run a second evaluation pass to regenerate answers for refused questions.
 Finally, we compute RI using the correct answer rates and refusal rates from both evaluation passes.

 We perform extensive experiments and analyses to validate RI across 16 models on 5 datasets.
-We demonstrate that RI quantifies models' capability to refuse questions they do not know.
-As shown in \Figref{fig:refusal_index_illustration}, RI parameterizes the relationship between correct answer rates and refusal rates through an accuracy-refusal curve, whose convexity captures a model's ability to minimize false refusals.
-This analytical model is supported by the empirical results, with consistent RI scores on the same model at different refusal rates, which align with the accuracy-refusal curve.
-We also find that RI has high agreement with established calibration metrics and provides consistent model rankings independent of a model's correctness and refusal rates.
+As shown in \Figref{fig:refusal_index_illustration}, RI parameterizes the relationship between correct answer rates and refusal rates, with consistent RI scores on the same model at different refusal rates.
+We also discover that RI has high agreement with established calibration metrics and provides consistent model rankings independent of a model's correctness and refusal rates.